National Library of Nigeria: Mission

 The Library is funded by the Federal Government of Nigeria.
 Originally, the Ford Foundation was involved with the project.
-The foundation brought in professionals, donated books and funded the library's expansion.
+The foundation brought in professionals, donated books, and funded the library's expansion.
 The library over the years has built on its original mission.
 Today, it is a vital organ that acts as the intellectual memory of the nation.
 The library provides the intellectual ammunition to aid government officers in policy implementation.
 However, the general direction of policy instability due to the military incursion to power sometimes created an imbalance between the intellectual memory of prior policies and the intellectual foundation of a new government.
 The library also stays afloat intellectually by receiving copies of books published in the country by both the government and private authorities through the legal deposit provision in the Library Act.
 This makes the library one of the largest depositories of knowledge in the country.
 It also collects publications on contemporary or new ideas from international organizations.

-The responsibilities of the institution also includes issuing of the ISBN (International Standard Book Number) and ISSN (International Standard Serials Number) to publishing organizations, a process which was formerly cumbersome in the absence of appropriate technology at the regional offices but is getting easier with more awareness and infusion of mobile technology.
+The responsibilities of the institution also include issuing the ISBN (International Standard Book Number) and ISSN (International Standard Serials Number) to publishing organizations, a process which was formerly cumbersome in the absence of appropriate technology at the regional offices but is getting easier with more awareness and infusion of mobile technology.

 Furthermore, as part of its mandate, the library runs an annual Readership Promotion Campaign all over the country to create awareness about the importance of literacy and to get the citizenry reading.